 - Hover over the project you want to assign and click the “Assign+” button.

 After your class has finished, don’t forget to create a class showcase of all your students’ projects to share with friends and parents.

 Parents, to give this project to your child:

 - Have your child log in to his/her account.

 - They can find “Snowball Siege” as one of their Daily Missions!

-If your students or children use the Tynker app for Android or iPad, they can find this project in the “Seasonal Projects” folder in the Tynker Workshop.
+If your students or children use the Tynker app for iPad, they can find this project in the “Seasonal Projects” folder in the Tynker Workshop.

 — Emily Biegel (@emilybiegel) January 12, 2017